Orthognathic Surgery (Jaw Corrective Surgery)

 Conditions For Jaw Surgery

-Following are some of the conditions that may indicate the need for corrective jaw surgery:
+Following is some of the conditions that may indicate the need for corrective jaw surgery:

 • Difficulty chewing, or biting food